Lilla-Kavecsanszki/residenza127/README.md

 - **US601: Admin Dashboard:** As an admin, I can access a dashboard to manage properties, users, and inquiries so that I can stay organized and ensure the site operates smoothly.
 - **US602: Manage Property Listings:** As an admin, I can edit, update, or remove listings through the admin panel to keep the site accurate and up-to-date with available properties.
 - **US603: Manage User Inquiries:** As an admin, I can review and respond to inquiries sent by site users about properties so that I can provide the necessary information to prospective buyers.
-- **US604: Manage Property Customization:** As an admin, I can track which apartment configurations (e.g., floor plans, interior options) are most popular among users to ensure we provide the best possible options.

 #### Epic 7: SEO and Web Marketing